Skip to content

 Forking Tests in Foundry

 In Foundry, you can locally fork a network so that you can test out how the contracts would work in an environment with already deployed smart contracts.
-For example, if someone deployed smart contract A on Moonbeam that required a token smart contract, you could fork the Moonbeam network and deploy your own token on the fork to test out how smart contract A would react to it.
+For example, if someone deployed smart contract A on Moonbeam that required a token smart contract, you could fork the Moonbeam network and deploy your own token to test how smart contract A would react to it.

 Note